Marriage is a wild and challenging journey all on its own.

 Scary things happen in the doubt and darkness of our minds, so for your own mental health and for the protection of your marriage you need to get all of your fears or insecurities into the light.
 The more you talk, the better off you’ll be!

 With the extreme lack of physical presence / connection working against you, it is very important that you and your spouse make sure that you invest in emotional connection as frequently as possible.
 There are several ways that you can do this:

 Get a copy of our book 365 Connecting Questions for Couples.

-Get a PLUS membership to Marriage365 to watch our webcasts, then discuss them when you can.
+Get a membership to Marriage365 to watch our webcasts, and then discuss the connecting questions when you can.